 - AT&T – offers an International Day Pass for $10 per day that uses your local data allowance and gives you unlimited calls and texts to the US and within Italy/internationally – more info

-- T-Mobile – Unlimited international texting and data is included at no extra cost on Magenta plans.
-Charges for some calls apply.
-Do note that internet speeds are up to 2G on this plan but you can upgrade to high speed internet for $5 per day (up to 500MB) – more info
+- T-Mobile – Unlimited international texting and up to 5GB data is included at no extra cost on Magenta MAX plans.
+Charges for some calls apply – more info

 - Verizon – for $10 per day Travel Pass gives you talk, text and data per your domestic plan allowance.
-Data speeds are reduced after the first 500MB – more info
+Data speeds are reduced after the first 2GB – more info

-- Telstra – $10 per day gets you unlimited talk and text plus 200MB of data a day – more info
+- Telstra – $10 per day gets you unlimited talk and text plus 1GB of data a day – more info

-- Optus – has a $10 per day Travel Pack with unlimited talk and text plus 100MB of data a day – more info
+- Optus – has a $5 per day Travel Pack with unlimited talk and text plus 5GB of data a day on certain plans – more info

 - Vodafone – $5 Roaming lets you use the data, call and text inclusions of your plan – more info